orionrobots/orionrobots.github.io/_posts/2023/2023-01-25-what-ive-been-working-on-tracebacks-in-circuitpython/2023-01-25-what-ive-been-working-on-tracebacks-in-circuitpython.md

 ---
-layout: post
-title: What I've been working on - tracebacks in circuitpython
+title: What I've been working on - tracebacks in CircuitPython
-date: 2023-01-25T10:52:56.883Z
+date: 2023-01-25
-description: Tracebacks for error handling in circuitpython
+description: Tracebacks for error handling in CircuitPython
 tags:
   - circuitpython
   - raspberry pi pico
   - python
   - error handling
   - robotics at home
-category: robot-building
+  - robot building
 ---
 What have I currently been working on?
-As part of my work on [Robotics at Home with Raspberry Pi Pico](https://packt.link/5swS2) I discovered a problem in CircuitPython with the traceback module, although i was perhaps more of a misunderstanding on my part.
+As part of my work on [Robotics at Home with Raspberry Pi Pico](https://packt.link/5swS2) I discovered a problem in CircuitPython with the traceback module, although it was perhaps more of a misunderstanding on my part.

 ## What is the traceback module?

 By default in python any exception not caught, will print itself and the traceback to a console as the program exits due to an error.
 This is great if you are connected to a console.
 However, on a robot, or a headless server, you might wish to do something with that information other than on the console.
 That console might not actually go anywhere.

+{% img_responsive "_posts/2023/2023-01-25-what-ive-been-working-on-tracebacks-in-circuitpython/python-exception-example.png", "Python exception example" %}

 In my case, the code was already sending JSON, so wrapping an error and traceback in JSON and sending it seemed convenient.